State-of-the-Art-Clinical Symposium

 FIT@SOTA

-Note: This activity is not CME or MOC-accredited.
+Note: The FIT@SOTA activity is not CME or MOC-accredited.

 During the State-of-the-Art Clinical Symposium (SOTA), key opinion leaders will deliver a range of content in areas such as therapeutic developments, recent research findings, and scientific advances, in an environment conducive to dialogue and networking.